 Any marriage or blessing is celebrated within the Christian community and according to the rules, regulations and Canons of the Episcopal Church and those of this congregation.

 THE FIRST STEP

-The couple must first talk with the clergy about the wedding before any other plans are finalized.
-A wedding at Trinity involves the participation of many different people with different functions and adequate advance notice is essential.
-While the Canons of the Church require a minimum of thirty days notice for a wedding, the Church needs arrangements made as far in advance as possible in order to avoid scheduling difficulties.
+The couple must first talk with the clergy about the service before any other plans are finalized.
+A service at Trinity involves the participation of many different people with different functions and adequate advance notice is essential.
+While the Canons of the Church require a minimum of thirty days notice for a wedding or blessing, the Church needs arrangements made as far in advance as possible in order to avoid scheduling difficulties.
 At Trinity, we require advance notice of at least six months.